 As per the data of assessment year 2015-16, there are 6.94 lakh companies filing returns, out of which 6.67 lakh companies fall in this category.
 Therefore percentage wise, 96 per cent of India’s companies will get the benefit of lower taxation. imp step This will make our MSME sector more competitive as compared to larger companies.
 The revenue foregone estimate for this measure is expected to be Rs 7,200 crore per annum.

-where to buy antabuse in canada Ease of doing business: Govt decides to phase out FIPB
+Ease of doing business: Govt decides to phase out FIPB

 Seeking to improve the ease of doing business, the government today abolished FIPB and decided that foreign investment proposals requiring government approval would be cleared by the ministries concerned.